cengels/potence/docs/_pages/Strings/pascalCase.md

 ---
 layout:      page
-title:       Strings.camelCase()
+title:       Strings.pascalCase()
 module:      Strings
-added:       0.2.0
+added:       0.5.0
-description: Converts a string to camelCase.
+description: Converts a string to PascalCase.
 parameters:
   source: A string whose casing is either snake_case, ALL_CAPS,
           hyphenated-case, or spaced text.
 Other types of casing